dhis2designlab/guides/pages/react.md

 ```

 ## useEffect
 `useEffect` allows us to perform operations in components.
 It takes a function which can perform operations.
-This could for example be API calls.
-By default `useEffect` runs on every render.
+This could, for example, be API calls.
+By default, `useEffect` runs on every render.

 ```js{6-8}
 import React, { useState, useEffect } from 'react'